-By including a routing plan in the rating table definition in the product, you potentially allow every account with this product assigned to use this routing plan.
-If you want to prohibit a specific customer from selecting this routing plan for a call, you can disable it in the customer's dialing rules.
-In that case, calls will be routed using the account's default routing plan.
+By including a routing plan in the rating table definition of the product, you can allow every account that uses this assigned product to use this routing plan.

+To allow a specific customer to select this routing plan for a call, enable it in the customer's dialing rules.
+If the routing plan selection is disabled, calls will be routed using the account's default routing plan.